cosmicjs/premium-content-blog/blog.md

 var cors = require('cors')
 ```

-When we deploy our app, CosmicJS will provide our Bucket keys as well as any custom keys we provide via ```process.env```.
+When we deploy our app, Cosmic JS will provide our Bucket keys as well as any custom keys we provide via ```process.env```.
 Below the require statements, go ahead make those accessible throughout the app by storing them in ```app.locals```

 ```javascript
 //app.js